AuthEceSoftEng/ads-h2o/thesis_experiments/README.md

 # thesis_experiments

-This is a repository is for extract trainning metafeatures.
+This is a repository is for extract trainning metafeatures .

 * Open the **readiness_metrics** folder;  contains experiments for calculating the readiness of ADS for particular datasets.
 * Run the ** extractMetafeatures.R ** .